Svetlana Alexievich: Political activism

-During the 2020 Belarusian protests Alexievich became a member of the Coordination Council of Sviatlana Tsikhanouskaya, the leader of the Belarusian democratic movement and main opposition candidate against President Lukashenko.
+During the 2020 Belarusian protests Alexievich became a member of the Coordination Council of Sviatlana Tsikhanouskaya, the leader of the Belarusian democratic movement and main opposition candidate against Lukashenko.

 On 20 August, Alexander Konyuk, the Prosecutor-General of Belarus, initiated criminal proceedings against the members of the Coordination Council under Article 361 of the Belarusian Criminal Code, on the grounds of attempting to seize state power and harming national security.

 On 26 August, Alexievich was questioned by Belarusian authorities about her involvement in the council.

 On 9 September 2020, Alexievich alerted the press that "men in black masks" were trying to enter her apartment in central Minsk.
 "I have no friends and companions left in the Coordinating Council.
 All are in prison or have been forcibly sent into exile," she wrote in a statement.
 "First they kidnapped the country; now it's the turn of the best among us.
 But hundreds more will replace those who have been torn from our ranks.
 It is not the Coordinating Council that has rebelled.
 It is the country."
 Diplomats from Lithuania, Poland, the Czech Republic, Romania, Slovakia, and Sweden began to keep a round-the-clock watch on Alexievich's home to prevent her abduction by security services.

 On 28 September 2020, Alexievich left Belarus for Germany, promising to return depending on political conditions in Belarus.
 Prior to her departure, she was the last member of the Coordination Council who was not in exile or under arrest.

 In August 2021, her book The Last Witnesses was excluded from the school curriculum in Belarus and her name was removed from the curriculum.
 It was assumed that the exclusion was made for her political activity.

 In her first public statement, after she was announced the Nobel Prize in 2015, Alexievich condemned Russia's annexation of Crimea in 2014.
 Following the 2022 Russian invasion of Ukraine, she commented that "providing a territory for an aggressor country is nothing but complicity in a crime" in relation to Belarusian involvement in the 2022 Russian invasion of Ukraine.